CSRD - What it means for the food industry.

 Will CSRD’s requirements apply to all European companies?
 The short answer is yes.

 Most European companies and companies with operations in the EU will have to report under CSRD.
-Only very small micro-enterprises are excluded.
+The reporting timeline depends on the size of the companies, their sturcture and amount of employees.

-CSRD will be introduced in phases, starting with large enterprises in January 2024.
+CSRD will be introduced in phases, starting with listed companies, large enterprises (+500 employees) and holding groups reporting for the financial year of 2024 during 2025.

-However, complying with the directive will be administratively challenging - especially when it comes to setting reduction targets and measuring Scope 3 emissions.
+Complying with the directive will be administratively challenging - especially when it comes to setting reduction targets and measuring value chain Scope 3 emissions.

 The time to take action is now.
 All companies in the food industry should ensure they have solid processes for quantifying the full scope of their greenhouse gas emissions as soon as possible.